stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 *Protocol:*

 1. Define `L_ref` to contain the foundations corresponding to the selected proof assistants.

 2. Fix admissible `c_tol`, `P_max`, and weights in advance.

 3. For each corpus state `m`:

    * estimate `Expressive_power(m)` based on coverage and richness,
    * estimate `Consistency_risk(m)` from the strength of extra axioms and known meta-theorems,
    * estimate `Practice_alignment(m)` from how closely the formalization reflects working mathematics,
    * estimate `Plurality_pressure(m)` from translation friction and cross-system dependencies.

 4. Compute `DeltaS_consistency(m)`, `DeltaS_practice(m)`, `DeltaS_plurality(m)`, and `DeltaS_found(m)`.

-5. Compare tension scores with independent expert judgments about how coherent and stable each ecosystem feels in day-to-day work.
+5. Compare tension scores and their band placement on the TU tension scale with independent expert judgments about how coherent and stable each ecosystem feels in day-to-day work.

 *Metrics:*

-* Relative ranking of `Tension_found(m)` across corpora.
+* Relative ranking of `Tension_found(m)` across corpora and their positions in low versus higher tension bands.

-* Correlation between high tension scores and:
+* Correlation between high-tension bands and:

   * reported cross-foundation pain points,
   * difficulties in maintaining libraries as foundations evolve.

-* Sensitivity of tension rankings under coarse changes in the coverage threshold used to define `Expressive_power(m)`.
+* Sensitivity of tension rankings and band assignments under coarse changes in the coverage threshold used to define `Expressive_power(m)`.

 *Falsification conditions:*

-* If the encoding persistently assigns lower tension to ecosystems that are widely regarded as more fragmented or conflict-prone, compared with ecosystems known to be comparatively stable, the encoding is misaligned and rejected.
+* If the encoding persistently assigns lower tension, or places in lower bands, those ecosystems that are widely regarded as more fragmented or conflict-prone, compared with ecosystems known to be comparatively stable, the encoding is misaligned and rejected.
-* If tension rankings change arbitrarily under small admissible parameter changes, without clear explanatory patterns, the encoding is too fragile and must be revised.
+* If tension rankings and band placements change arbitrarily under small admissible parameter changes, without clear explanatory patterns, the encoding is too fragile and must be revised.

 *Semantics implementation note:*
-The hybrid semantics is implemented as discrete types for foundation choices and continuous values for observables.
-The same regime is used for all corpora, with no per-corpus semantics change.
+The hybrid semantics is implemented uniformly for all corpora: foundations are discrete labels, while observables are normalized continuous values.
+The same semantics regime is used for all cases, with no per-corpus changes.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-These experiments test how well Q116 encodes foundational practice; they do not decide the ultimate status of any particular foundation.
+Falsifying a TU encoding in this experiment does not settle the foundational problem.
+It only tests how well Q116 encodes aspects of foundational practice and proof assistant ecosystems.

 ---